UNet: A Generic and Reliable Multi-UAV Communication and Networking Architecture for Heterogeneous Applications: Design of UNet

 The wireless protocol is critical for UAV communication.
 The wireless unit connects to the companion computer via Ethernet (IEEE 802.3) or USB.
 Network parameters like topology, data rate, delay, and range depend on the chosen wireless protocol, which influences network performance.
-UAV architecture can accommodate either adhoc or infrastructure wireless protocols to generalize the communication architecture for heterogeneous protocols and support both long- and short-range communication.
+UAV architecture can accommodate either ad hoc or infrastructure wireless protocols to generalize the communication architecture for heterogeneous protocols and support both long- and short-range communication.

 \textit{2) Design of UAV Gateway:} The UAV gateway supports multiple wireless networks using different protocols to serve heterogeneous UAV applications, as shown in Fig. \ref{fig_gateway_architecture}.
 It enables seamless communication between different wireless protocols.
-One side supports adhoc protocols, while the other uses infrastructure protocols.
-The gateway facilitates data flow between networks with heterogeneous wireless protocols and includes adhoc wireless protocols, a companion computer, and infrastructure protocols.
-It collects data from UAVs via adhoc protocols and transfers it to the DPSL via cellular or LAN.
+One side supports ad hoc protocols, while the other uses infrastructure protocols.
+The gateway facilitates a data flow between networks with heterogeneous wireless protocols and includes ad hoc wireless protocols, a companion computer, and infrastructure protocols.
+It collects data from UAVs via ad hoc protocols and transfers it to the DPSL via cellular or LAN.
 Cellular and LAN networks are connected to the Internet, extending the communication range between GCS and UAVs.
 Infrastructure protocol-based UAVs are directly connected to BTSs.

 Fig. \ref{fig_gateway_configuration} illustrates the gateway configuration process.
 First, configure the wireless modules connected to the companion computer by assigning a unique IP, gateway, subnet mask, and DNS.
-Next, enable IP forwarding in the OS of the companion computer.
+Next, IP forwarding is enabled in the companion computer's OS.
 Restart the networking interface and enable IP masquerading to set up the IP gateway.
 Finally, save all rules in the IP table.

 \textit{3) Design of Data Processing and Service Unit:} The data processing and service unit has three main components: data processing, middleware framework, and data service.
 Fig. \ref{fig_data_processing_service_layer} shows the unit's functions.
 The middleware framework, a PSF, serves as an information bridge between data processing and services.
 The data processing unit handles incoming data (topic messages) from UNIL and outgoing services (service messages) requested by users from the application layer.
 It establishes a secure TCP/IP connection with UAVs to publish topic messages and extract meaningful information, which is then shared through the framework.
 A second secure TCP/IP connection is used to send service commands to UAVs.